Aging in motion: How functional fitness helps you maintain your lifestyle

 By employing simple routines and exercises, functional fitness helps train the muscles and brain in areas such as flexibility, strength, balance, and endurance.
 Activities that stimulate different kinds of everyday movement, like standing, reaching and switching directions are beneficial and essential for continued strength and energy as you age.
 Exercises such as walking and jogging can increase endurance, and the simple act of standing on one foot can help improve balance.

 While functional fitness continues to carve out a niche within the greater fitness industry, the concept is already being championed by some senior living communities.
-Vi's 10 Life Plan Communities offer residents beneficial fitness programs and activities to meet a range of interests.
+Vi, a Life Plan Community, offers residents beneficial fitness programs and activities to meet a range of interests.

 The benefits of functional fitness